 Is the 2CV making a return?
 There are rumours circulating about a retro 2CV, following the retro MINI and the retro Fiat 500.
 You can downlod a – maybe too simple – paper model here.

 As any parent, I simply want the kids to be careful when they go playing outside.
 So, trying not to sound too boring, I used to say something like; “watch out for the elephants”, upon which our daughter firmly replied; “but dad, there are no elephants here”.
 Very firmly.
 Well, normally, yes.
 You do not find any elephant walking downtown small cities in Ticino.
 But sometimes you do.
 Et voilá, a nice cartoon.

 In my enthusiasm, I am quite flexible in lending out books.
 Sharing writings that I have enjoyed.
-The good thing about this is that this may have contributed positively to the book industry.
-No. I do not dare implying that my contribution can be noticed on a global scale.
-But still… Continue reading →
+The good thing about this is that it may have contributed positively to the book industry.
+No, I do not dare implying that my contribution can be noticed on a global scale.
+But still… Continue reading

 The 2CV Pickup.
 Maninly used by the Royal Navy, aboard HMS Bulwark and Albion in the late 1950s and early 1960s,and transported on and off the ships by helicopter.
 The pick-up truck version was used for pioneering Royal Marine helicopter carrier amphibious operations because of the payload limitations of their first large helicoptersOriginally, without front door (Wiki).